geoserver/geoserver.github.io/_posts/2024-08-01-geoserver-user-forum.md

    <img src="/img/posts/2.25/discourse-forum.png" alt="Discourse Signup" width="60%" height="60%">

 5. Use **New Topic** to start a new conversation.

+   Only the ``GeoServer / user`` subcategory allows new topics.
+If the New Topic button is disabled you may be looking at the ``GeoServer`` top-level category.

-   To test please send introduce yourself we are looking forward to meeting you.
+6. To test please send introduce yourself we are looking forward to meeting you.

 ### Use as a mailing list replacement